 The current state of the technology is still light years away from reaching that state.
 Therefore, today’s AI is called narrow AI, weak AI or even dumb AI.
 While it can be used to automate very specific tasks like driving a car, recognize a face on a photo or discover trends in datasets, it is limited in its capacity.
 Your car won’t decide at one day it might compose a music piece, and your autonomous vacuum robot won’t start a fight with the house cat.
 Not by intention, anyway.

-Difference between Narrow AI and General AI
+What is the difference between Narrow AI and General AI?

 Narrow AI, also referred to as Artificial Narrow Intelligence (ANI), is designed to solve one given problem.
 General AI, or Artificial General Intelligence (AGI), can be defined as a generalised application of artificial intelligence into any domain.
 In other words, AGI is used to solve any problem that requires AI.